MemVerge/nf-float/README.md

 # nf-float plugin

-This project contains the Nextflow plugin for MemVerge MMCE(float).
+This project contains the Nextflow plugin for MemVerge Memory Machine Cloud (aka. float).

-This plugin implements the `float` executor and allows Nextflow to execute the workload with `float`.

 `FloatGridExecutor` extends the `AbstractGridExecutor` and tells Nextflow how to run the workload with `float` command line.

-It requires the user to set up proper NFS for all workers.
+Please make sure your nextflow node shares the same work directory with the worker nodes/containers.
+It should be a shared file system such as NFS or S3FS.

+Otherwise, the worker nodes won't be able to see the task files.

 ## License